minceheid/openeo/README.md

 ## Install Instructions
 This software can be installed onto a Raspberry OS Lite install.
 We recommend that you keep your original EO SD card safe and separate, so that you can revert easily, should things don't work out for you.

-1. Obtain a 8GB (or larger) SD card
+1. Obtain a 8GB (or larger) micro SD card
 2. Flash the SD card with the Raspberry PI imager (Device: Raspberry Pi 3 for Home Hub and Raspberry Pi Zero for Mini Pro 2, Operating System: Raspberry PI OS Lite (32 bit))

 <p align="center">